 | swap_multiset | DONE | 1 | Invention test |

-A caveat to keep in mind through the rest of this section.
-Every 1-attempt success after marzullo carried the same shape: the architect’s design note pre-named the load-bearing proof construct (the loop invariant, the bridging lemma, the helper-set shape), so the agent executed a designed proof rather than discovering one.
-The deliberate discovery tests (sensor_poll_honest, counter_filler) and the invention tests (swap_multiset) were set up specifically to probe the discovery and invention halves of that caveat; they get their own subsection below.
+A caveat: every 1-attempt success after marzullo carried the same shape.
+The architect’s design note pre-named the load-bearing proof construct, so the agent executed a designed proof rather than discovering one.
+The discovery tests (sensor_poll_honest, counter_filler) and the invention tests (swap_multiset) probe the discovery and invention halves below.

 binary_search

 The easiest.
 A verified binary search with a sortedness precondition and the standard found/not-found postconditions.
 The architect’s design predicted every load-bearing piece: a half-open window [lo, hi), an overflow-safe mid = lo + (hi - lo) / 2, and the five-conjunct loop invariant whose two forall exclusion ranges tile the index space on loop exit.
-The implementer wrote a matching body.
 First try, verus passed, reviewer approved.

-What the run set up was cross-exercise memory.
-The implementer appended four discovered patterns to AGENTS.md on its own — the decreases requirement on every while, the assert forall ... by { ... } trigger pattern for sortedness, the half-open underflow note, and the five-conjunct invariant shape.
-The role file has an explicit escape hatch for findings, and the implementer used it.
+What this run set up was cross-exercise memory: the implementer appended four discovered patterns to AGENTS.md on its own (the decreases requirement on every while, the assert forall ... by { ... } trigger pattern for sortedness, the half-open underflow note, the five-conjunct invariant shape).
 Future exercises read what this one wrote.

 bounded_log

 On the first attempt, the implementer wrote final(self) everywhere in the ensures clause of append instead of bare self.
 Verus accepted: 4 verified, 0 errors.
-The reviewer ran the audit against the frozen tag and rejected.
+The reviewer audited against the frozen tag and rejected.
 The diff hunk that triggered the rejection:

 - self.well_formed(),